mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

 #### Name
 value to output in place of Enum.ToString() with Json Serializer

+## Class: System.ComponentModel.ExcludeFromUniqueAttribute
+Attribute used to exclude an enum or enum field from being considered for uniqueness checks.

 ## Class: System.ComponentModel.IVersionProvider
 Provides information about the version of an assembly.
 ### Properties